Regulations governing the EMI license in Lithuania

 Model assessment

-The project begins with a review of the planned services, customer journey, transaction flows and target markets.
-At this stage, the EMI route is tested against the business model, and alternatives such as PI or restricted authorisation may also be considered if the company does not need full electronic money issuance from the outset.
+The project begins with a review of the planned services, customer journey, transaction flows, and target markets.
+At this stage, the EMI route is tested against the business model, and alternatives, such as the payment institution license or restricted authorization, may be considered if the company does not need full electronic money issuance from the outset.

 2